 25093, 25105/164, 25234/248/260, 25312/319 9X12 17.05 Derby Works - Swindon Works July 23rd/24th, 1985, hauled by 45060.

 Works visits (records incomplete).

 Noted Derby Works October 1975.

 Noted Derby Works April - May 1977.

 During February & March D5707 & D5713 returned for further testing on the limestone workings, whilst during March D5255 & D7586 were transferred to Trafford Park (9E).
-D5255 was transferred back to Toton during April, but D7586 remained allocated to Trafford Park until January 1965 when it was briefly reallocated to the Nottingham Division, but returned to Trafford Park the same month.
-With the testing completed the decision was made to utilise the Sulzer Type 2's on the limestone trains.
-To accomplish this seven Type 2's would be allocated to Trafford Park (9E) shed.
+D5255's time here was brief, it was transferred back to Toton during April, but D7586 remained allocated to Trafford Park until January 1965 when it was briefly reallocated to the Nottingham Division, but returned to Trafford Park the same month.
+With the testing completed the decision was made to utilise the Sulzer Type 2s on the limestone trains.
+To accomplish this seven Type 2s would be allocated to Trafford Park (9E) shed.
 All the locomotives selected were virtually brand new and had been on allocation to Toton (D16) after delivery from the workshops.
 D7586 which had been one of the locomotives used in the trials remained at Trafford Park, perhaps an odd choice since the locomotive was boiler equipped.
 The remainder were D5274 - D5279 and arrived during June & July.

-Leeds Holbeck gained D5248 – D5255 during May, with the intent to cover much of the extra summer traffic generated from the area, without using the local steam power.
+Leeds Holbeck gained D5248 – D5255 during May, with the intent to cover much of the extra summer traffic generated from the area, without having to revert to using the local steam power.

 The passenger workings so far recorded for D5255/25105 are very few.
 One of its earliest passenger workings took place on June 24th 1967 handling the 08.41 Bradford Foster Square - Morecambe.
 On June 22nd 1968 D5255 & D5246 worked the roundtrip Nottingham - Llandudno Town diagram.